mauriciotogneri/sheet-localization/README.md

 1. Download the file [pull.sh](https://raw.githubusercontent.com/mauriciotogneri/sheet-localization/master/pull.sh)
 2. Change the values of the variables `LOCALE` and `FORMAT` to adapt to your needs
 3. Click on **Localization ⟶ Info** to obtain the values of `URL` and `Token`

+## Best practices
+* Use a separate spreadsheet per project
+* Change the background color of a cell to indicate if the segment has been translated or not
+* Limit the access to columns only to users that should edit them

 ## TODO
 * Flag to replace values when importing a file